zeljkoobrenovic/grounded-architecture/_posts/2022-09-26-decision-intelligence.md

 a consolidated stack to be as close as possible to their previous one.

 <br>
-## Decision is a Step in the Process
+## Decision-Making as Part of a Larger Process

 The Radical Candor book introduces a [productivity-focused strategy](https://www.radicalcandor.com/wp-content/uploads/2022/09/How-To-Get-Shit-Done-With-Radical-Candor.pdf) to improve decision-making processes, reduce time spent in unproductive meetings, and enhance overall efficiency.
 The central premise of this methodology is that you